tpcarman/As-Built-Report/README.md

 # Documentation-Scripts

-This repository contains numerous PowerShell scripts which assist in documenting an IT environment.
+A collection of PowerShell scripts to document the configuration of datacentre infrastucture in Text, XML, HTML & MS Word formats

 # Getting Started
 The following instructions provide details of